zroykhi/ROB311/README.md

-# breast-cancer-classification
+# ROB311 class project
-ROB311 class project
+Using KNN to predict breast cancer diagnosis and haberman's survival result